 Creamy, decadent keto chocolate peanut butter fudge made with just four wholesome ingredients, no condensed milk, and no added sugar.

 When she first made it for me, I knew immediately that this is something I would never be able to have in the house.
 It’s just too dangerous. 😀

-I was amazed at the result because it was not just healthy and keto, but also creamy and delicious.
+I was amazed at the result because it was not just keto, but also creamy and delicious.
 It was perfect!
-The original Idiot Fudge is perfect too, which makes me think that we can often reduce the amount of sugar in recipes or even omit it completely, with results that are still amazing.
+The original Idiot Fudge is perfect too, which makes me think that we can often reduce the amount of sugar in recipes or even omit it completely, with results that are still highly palatable.